joosy/guides/guides/blog/forms.md

 <div class="warning">
   <p>
     Forms are one of the most important parts of Joosy.
 You really should finish reading this chapter sooner or later.
 We won't need more info about forms for the whole blog guide though.
-But you realy should come back later even if decide to pass on to a <a href="/guides/blog/dynamic-rendering.html">Dynamic rendering</a> chapter.
+But you really should come back later even if decide to pass on to a <a href="/guides/blog/dynamic-rendering.html">Dynamic rendering</a> chapter.
   </p>
 </div>